 Ruth Orme-Johnson is a school social worker at James Giles Elementary School in Norridge, Illinois.
 She earned her MSW from Boston University in 2012 and a Bachelors of Education in Social Policy from Northwestern University in 2009.
 Prior to school social work, Ruth was in non-profit fundraising for five years.

 Scott Carchedi is the founder and co-editor of SSWN.
-Scott provides technology support and consultative services to number of school social work associations throughout the US.
-Scott is also a practicing school social worker in the western suburbs of Chicago, serving grades 8-12.
+Scott provides technology support and consultative services to school social work associations across the US.
+Scott is also a practicing school social worker in the western suburbs of Chicago, serving grades 9-12.

 Steve Whitmore is a School Social Work Consultant for Oakland Schools Special Populations Capacity Building Unit and works with school social workers and educators in the areas of time study, student engagement, technology use, social media, and IEP development.
 Currently, he serves as the webmaster for and sits on the state board for the Michigan Association of School of Social Workers (www.masswmi.org).
 Steve had been a direct service school social worker for over 13 years.
 He has experience in public, charter and parochial schools.
 He has served served on the state committee that drafted the current Michigan School Social Worker Rules.
 Steve was awarded 2010 MASSW School Social Worker of the Year in Macomb County and the 2014 MASSW Innovator of the Year.